awsdocs/elb-classic-load-balancers-user-guide/doc_source/access-log-collection.md

 The AWS account ID of the owner\.

 *region*
-The region for your load balancer and S3 bucket\.
+The Region for your load balancer and S3 bucket\.

 *yyyy*/*mm*/*dd*
 The date that the log was delivered\.